Title 9

 9.25.100 Penalties.

-9.25.110 Denial, suspension, or revocation of license– Order.
+9.25.110 Denial, suspension, or revocation of license Order.

-9.25.120 Denial, suspension, or revocation of license– Appeal.
+9.25.120 Denial, suspension, or revocation of license Appeal.

-9.25.130 Adoption procedures– Exemption.
+9.25.130 Adoption procedures Exemption.

-9.25.140 Severability.
-The provisions of this chapter are declared to be separate and severable.
-The invalidity of any clause, sentence, paragraph, subdivision, section or portion of this chapter, or the invalidity of the application thereof to any person or circumstance shall not affect the validity of the remainder of this ordinance, or the validity of its application to other persons or circumstances.
-(Ord.
-112335 § 1(part), 1985.)
+this chapter, or the invalidity of the application thereof to any person or circumstance shall not affect the validity of the remainder of this ordinance, or the validity of its application to other persons or circumstances.

 9.25.010 Purpose and policy.